 For more information about climate justice and the steps that Washington State University is taking to help the community, email firstname.lastname@example.org.

 Forged out of a commitment to preserve the history of the ongoing struggle to keep the Pacific Northwest from being transformed into a toxic fossil fuel transport corridor, this project was Inspired by the courage and commitment of ordinary people speaking out and standing up.

 Study, teach, and share tactics and strategies that activists in the Pacific Northwest are using to beat back Big Oil and hold The Thin Green Line between a thriving global future and the dystopian world of the 1973 cult classic Soylent Green.

-Major documents in the Pacific Northwest Fossil Fuel Fight for the fate of the planet are right here–or coming soon!
+Major documents in the Pacific Northwest Fossil Fuel Fight for the fate of the planet are coming soon.
+Make sure to check back for updates!

 Listen to the voices of Tribal Chairs, Elders and children and learn how Tribal Nations are defending their cultural traditions, ancestral lands, and First Foods from a future of climate collapse.
 Listen as diverse communities come together to fight off exploding oil trains, tanker collisions, and catastrophic spills.